TonPlaygramBot/TonPlaygramWebApp/README.md

 the proxy forwards the `x-forwarded-proto` header so the manifest reports the correct `https://` URL.

+Wallet features rely on `window.Telegram.WebApp.initData` being set by the Telegram client.
+Make sure you open the WebApp via a Telegram link containing `?startapp=<payload>` so `initData` is populated.
+Otherwise the wallet screens may appear blank or fail to connect.

 ### Wallet overview

 This app exposes two separate wallets: